madao-cc/Get_next_line/README.md

 - To succeed **get_next_line** with a single static variable.

 - To be able to manage multiple file descriptor with your **get_next_line**.
 For example, if the file descriptors 3, 4 and 5 are accessible for reading, then you can call **get_next_line** once on 3, once on 4, once again on 3 then once on 5 etc. without losing the reading thread on each of the descriptors.

-# Implementation
-- Each time it is called, the function will try to find if the input file descriptor has already been processed.
-It will then either retreive the corresponding 'GNL handlers' object or create it if not found.
-This object is then send to the 'gnl_read' function that will read from the file descriptor and take care of the overflow.
-Any error during the function will abort it and send a '-1' error code.

-- 'gnl_read' will read and push the file strings into a list.
-All the strings in the list are then assembled into a single string.
-Trailing characters after the first newline character are cut and saved for later.
-If the end of file is detected, we exit and return 0 ; else 1.

-- 'gnl_pipe' will search a specific file descriptor from the static list of 'GNL handlers'.
-If not found, will create and initialize one for us.
-Each 'GNL handlers' contains the file descriptor value, a list of strings, and an EOF flag.